zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

   ##First open notepad -> paste python code -> save as codename.py because you can see notepad in bottom right has "UTF 8" . save that note pad to above path. later you are free to update this same py file with vs code.

 whats working:
-1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it.
+1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it or else *upscale* it..
 2. Similar Style Reference Image: Same selection as above with inverting it to outside of image. give prompt: "Fill this image coherently" will make similar style image.